 When we first start playing guitar it is common to learn just a couple of easy guitar chords and most new players are pretty anxious to get playing their guitar as soon as possible.

-In this mega article we are going to provide some great examples of easy guitar songs for beginners , with a limited number of basic guitar chords (download the free chords ebook here).
+In this mega list we are going to provide some great examples of easy guitar songs for beginners , with a limited number of basic guitar chords (click here for a complete chords ebook).

 That way from the very beginning you have something to show for each step of your guitar learning path.

 There are so many songs of every genre out there, were should you begin when you start getting the hang of playing the guitar?

 Below are some examples of songs specifically for electric and acoustic guitar .